gvedant666/DatabaseBackupManager/README.md

 ## Suggested Future Improvements

 * Add automatic non-interactive run mode with `--db-index` and `--storage-index` flags.
-* Add more database drivers (Postgres, MongoDB) implemented similarly to MySQL.
+* Add more database drivers implemented similarly to MySQL.
 * Add a retention/rotation feature (delete old backups from storage based on age or count).
 * Add encryption of backup files before uploading.
 * Add integration tests and unit tests.